 “CARE is an excellent resource in our community for individuals and families who face the possibilities of drug and alcohol disease in their lives.”

 — Lee Ann White, Community Volunteer

 The CARE program was first established in 1984 as a response to the increasing problems caused by the abuse of alcohol and drugs.
 In 1995, CARE became part of the Park Cities YMCA, who saw the opportunity to expand its reach into the community and provide education, support and referrals for those suffering from alcohol and substance abuse.
 This exceptional partnership provided CARE the means to continue its mission of delivering critical chemical awareness education and meaningful assistance to individuals and their families who struggle with the challenging repercussions of substance abuse.

-In 2012, after many successful years of delivering educational and recovery services as a program of the Park Cities YMCA, CARE moved to office space in the Biggers Building of Highland Park United Methodist Church and is now located in a Dallas office space thanks to our partnership with Saint Michael and All Angels Episcopal Church.
+In 2012, after many successful years of delivering educational and recovery services as a program of the Park Cities YMCA, CARE moved to office space in the Biggers Building of Highland Park United Methodist Church and is now located in Preston Center thanks to our partnership with Saint Michael and All Angels Episcopal Church.
 As its own non-profit, CARE receives no government funds, but is supported solely through the contributions of individuals, small businesses and proceeds of modest fund raising events.